viralpickaxe/notifine/README.md

 ## Features

-* Default notifications are responsive and very good looking (imo :3)
+* Default notifications are responsive and good looking
-* The look, positioning and behaviour of the notifications is fully customizable
+* The look, positioning and behaviour of the notifications are fully customizable
-* Event callbacks for actions, including  onclick, onmouseenter, onmouseleave and ondismiss
+* Event callbacks for many different actions
 * Simple but powerful API for creating, detecting and destroying notifications easily